Jason-Teng/MethGET/README.md

   -c {CG,CHG,CHH,all}, --context {CG,CHG,CHH,all}
                         choose the context of methylation, default 'all' is to choose them all -t {Promoter,Gene_Body,Exon,Intron,all}, --target {Promoter,Gene_Body,Exon,Intron,all}
-                        choose the target region of methylation, default 'all' is to choose them all
+                        choose the genomic location of methylation, default 'all' is to choose them all

 Important general arguments:
   -cor {False,pearson,spearman}, --correlation {False,pearson,spearman}